 Every major London TV and film production has booked into at least one of our client locations over the past five years.
 We manage efficient, profit-making services for one third of London boroughs as well as Screen Suffolk’s complete solution on behalf of all the nearby county’s district councils.

-In London, we manage filming for Camden, Islington, Lambeth, Southwark, Lewisham, Haringey, Bexley, Bromley, Croydon, Kingston, Redbridge, Merton and Sutton.
+In London, we manage filming for Camden, Islington, Lambeth, Southwark, Lewisham, Haringey, Bexley, Bromley, Croydon, Kingston, Merton, Sutton, Redbridge, Barnet, Hounslow and Havering.

-We manage filming in private locations on behalf of Peabody Estates, Butlers Wharf, Potters Field Park, Millwall Football Club, Danson House and Bexley Heritage Trust, among many others.
+We manage filming in private locations on behalf of Lee Valley Regional Park, Peabody Estates, Butlers Wharf, Potters Field Park, Millwall Football Club, Danson House and Bexley Heritage Trust, among many others.

 Our online library, Locations Hub, boasts around 1,000 locations.

-A key plank of our sustainability mission is training and employment for young people in our client boroughs.
+Our sustainability mission includes training and employment for young people in our client boroughs.
 We work closely with groups including Creative Skillset, Calltime Company and Creative Sparkworks to ensure that local filming translates into job opportunities for young people.